 The Administrative Penalty System (APS) is a new way to pay and dispute parking tickets.
 This system allows the town to manage disputes over parking tickets instead of the provincial courts

 Penalty notices issued for parking violations within the Town of Oakville.
-Please refer to the full list of penalties under APS for more details.
+Refer to the full list of penalties under APS for more details.

 If you receive a penalty notice or parking ticket you have two options: